 When thinking about your presentation at the upcoming SfAA conference, don’t forget the poster option.
-The poster presentation makes use of graphics, like maps, photographs, and charts to describe your research project, leaving you available for more personal interaction and in-depth discussions with colleagues.
+The poster presentation makes use of graphics, such as maps, photographs, and charts to describe your research project, leaving you available for more personal interaction and in-depth discussions with colleagues.

 More opportunity to supplement main points and address particular points of interest

 Money!
-Student and tourism-related posters will be judged and the top three get awards
+Student and tourism-related posters are judged, and the top three receive cash awards.

 Student Poster Competition

-Student presentation -- Explanation of the poster; knowledge regarding the work and related theory
+Student presentation: Explanation of the research presented in the poster and related theory

-Applied nature of the work -- Implications to society, creativity of thought and possible applications
+Applied nature of the work: Implications for society, creativity of thought, and possible applications

 Tourism Research Student Poster Competition

-- Mounted at the top of the poster
+- Be mounted at the top of the poster

 Abstract (For poster only!
 Not for abstract submission for the conference)